 Artist Charly Palmer has been having quite the whirlwind of a year.

-In the past few months alone, Palmer was commissioned by TIME Magazine for the cover of their “America Must Change” issue and landed the cover of John Legend's newest album, Bigger Love.
+In 2020, Palmer was commissioned by TIME Magazine for the cover of their “America Must Change” issue and landed the cover of John Legend's newest album, Bigger Love.

 Over the course of just a few weeks, Palmer saw his social media skyrocket after Selena Gomez posted one of his paintings to her Instagram account as part of a two-week takeover from Black activists for Black Lives Matter.
 From there, things snowballed.